Xiaomi drops LCD for Super AMOLED on Redmi Note 10 series | Pocketnow

 As per previous leaks, the Redmi Note 10 Pro will be a 4G device.
 It could feature a 120Hz panel with MEMC tech.
 It might sport a quad-camera setup on the back with a 64MP primary camera, a wide-angle camera, a macro camera, and a depth sensor.
 The device is tipped to be powered by the Snapdragon 732G SoC and pack a 5,050mAh battery.

 On the other hand, the Redmi Note 10 is tipped to feature a 6.53-inch FHD+ display.
-It could pack a massive 5,900mAh battery, and an unspecified octa-core processor clocked at 2GHz, paired with up to 8GB of RAM.
-The smartphone could come with up to 256GB of storage.
+It could pack a massive 5,000mAh battery, and an unspecified octa-core processor clocked at 2GHz, paired with up to 8GB of RAM.
+The smartphone could come with up to 128GB of storage.
 It is said to include a side-mounted fingerprint sensor, and a triple rear camera setup.